-Dating Violence is defined as the perpetration or threat of an act of violence by at least one member of an unmarried couple on the other member within the context of dating or courtship.
-This violence encompasses all forms: sexual assault, physical violence, verbal, mental, or emotional abuse.
-This describes dating abuse as a "pattern of abusive and coercive behaviors used to maintain power and control over a former or current intimate partner.“ (Wikipedia.org, 2010)
+Dating violence is the threat or act of violence by at least one member of an unmarried couple to the other member of an unmarried couple.
+This could be sexual assault, physical violence, verbal, mental or emotional abuse.

-- 1 in 5 teens who have been in a serious relationship report being hit, slapped or pushed by a partner.
+- One in five teens who have been in a serious relationship report being hit, slapped or pushed by a partner.

-- 1 in 3 girls who have been in a serious relationship say they’ve been concerned about being physically hurt by their partner.
+- One in three girls who have been in a serious relationship say they’ve been concerned about being physically hurt by their partner.

-- 1 in 4 teens who have been in a serious relationship say their boyfriend or girlfriend has tried to prevent them from spending time with friends or family; the same number have been pressured to only spend time with their partner.
+- One in four teens who have been in a serious relationship say their boyfriend or girlfriend has tried to prevent them from spending time with friends or family; the same number have been pressured to only spend time with their partner.

-- 1 in 3 girls between the ages of 16 and 18 say sex is expected for people their age if they’re in a relationship; half of teen girls who have experienced sexual pressure report they are afraid the relationship would break up if they did not give in.
+- One in three girls between the ages of 16 and 18 say sex is expected for people their age if they're in a relationship; half of teen girls who have experienced sexual pressure report they are afraid the relationship would break up if they did not give in.

-- Nearly 1 in 4 girls who have been in a relationship (23%) reported going further sexually than they wanted as a result of pressure.
+- Nearly one in four girls who have been in a relationship (23 percent) reported going further sexually than they wanted as a result of pressure.

 Ending an abusive relationship